Kara Thevenot: Career

 Team Silvernagle missed the playoffs in the first two Slams of the 2019–20 season, the Masters and the Tour Challenge.
 She also competed in her first Canada Cup where her team finished with a 1–5 record.
 They defended their provincial title at the 2020 Saskatchewan Scotties Tournament of Hearts when they once again bested Sherry Anderson in the final.
 At the 2020 Scotties Tournament of Hearts, Team Silvernagle led Saskatchewan to a 6–5 record, finishing in fifth.
 It would be the team's last event of the season as both the Players' Championship and the Champions Cup Grand Slam events were cancelled due to the COVID-19 pandemic.
 On March 11, 2020, it was announced that Team Silvernagle would be parting ways with Thevenot.

+After taking a few seasons off from competitive curling, Thevenot returned for the 2022–23 season as lead for Silvernagle.
+The team also included Kelly Schafer and Sherry Just with the goal of representing Saskatchewan at the 2023 Scotties Tournament of Hearts.
+They entered the last chance qualifier for the provincial championship only having had one practice as a team.
+After losing their first game, they rattled off five straight victories to qualify for 2023 Saskatchewan Scotties Tournament of Hearts in Estevan.
+There, they continued to build momentum with wins over many higher ranked teams to qualify for the playoffs through the B side.
+After dropping the 1 vs. 2 game to Nancy Martin, Team Silvernagle bounced back to beat Sherry Anderson in the semifinal to qualify for the provincial final.
+Facing Team Martin once again, Team Silvernagle took the lead in the second end and never trailed en route to an 8–4 victory and the 2023 Saskatchewan provincial championship title.
+This qualified Thevenot for her third Scotties which was held in Kamloops, British Columbia.
+The team struggled at the national championship, finishing 2–6 through the round robin with wins over Alberta's Kayla Skrlik and Nunavut's Brigitte MacPhail.

 Personal life

 Thevenot works as a sales agronomist with Lake County Co-op.
 She is married and has two children.